enioka-Haute-Couture/jqm/doc/writing_payloads.md

 just create a field (static or not) inside your job class (whatever type - Main, Runnable or JQM) and the engine will **inject an implementation ready for use**.

-> :grey_exclamation: the JQM type already has one JobManager field named jm defined in the base class JobBase - it would have stupid not to define it with the API already present.
+> :grey_exclamation: the JQM payload type already has one JobManager field named jm defined in the base class JobBase - it would have been stupid not to define it while the API is always present for that payload type.

 ## Creating files